OptimalBits/bull/REFERENCE.md

 clean(grace: number, status?: string, limit?: number): Promise<number[]>
 ```

-Tells the queue remove jobs of a specific type created outside of a grace period.
+Tells the queue remove jobs of a specific type created outside of a grace period. **Note:** this operation is expensive and _should not_ be utilized on large queues (e.g., queues with over 100,000 tasks).

 #### Example